blukatdevelopment/UnchainedWorldsOld/keeper_info/book_of_maladies.md

 ## Curses

 ### Malignant Lycanthropy
 You gain the Lycanthrope Form feature from the lycanthrope class.
-If you received lycanthropy from a bite, your form mathes that of the biter.
+If you received lycanthropy from a bite, your form matches that of the biter.
 If not, roll randomly.
 ```
 +------+----------+
 | Roll |   Form   |